Omballa/medusa-storefront/README.md

 </p>

 <h1 align="center">
-  Medusa Next.js Starter Template
+  Medusa Next.js Extended Starter Template
 </h1>

 <p align="center">
-Combine Medusa's modules for your commerce backend with the newest Next.js 15 features for a performant storefront.</p>
+Combine Medusa's modules for your commerce backend with the newest Next.js 15 features for a performant storefront.
+This project features the initial starter template plus some more features incuding resend integration, a contact form as well as telegram notifications for order placement, contact form submission and meilisearch integration.</p>

 <p align="center">
   <a href="https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md">